TheresaLui/SelfHelpContent_v2/articles/microsoft.storsimple/storsimple-nobootablediskfound.md

 	cloudEnvironments="public"
 />

-# My virtual array isn't booting.
+# My virtual array doesn't boot up.
 If you can't boot the virtual array that was provisioned, verify the version of the virtual disk image that you are using. <br>
 Common error messages: <br>
 	1. `Boot failure.
 Reboot and Select proper Boot device`<br>